Salkantay Trek to Machu Picchu 5 Days/ 4 Nights

 • Pre-departure orientation

-• Pick-up from your hotel in the morning and transfer to Mollepata (starting point of the trek)
+• Pick-up from your hotel in the morning and transfer to Mollepata (the starting point of the trek)

-• Personal tents: 2 people in each 4-person-capacity tent, to assure higher comfort and the safe keeping of the backpacks
+• Personal tents: 2 people in each 4-person-capacity tent, to ensure higher comfort and the safekeeping of the backpacks

 • Chef and cooking equipment